Adarsh-aot/screenplay/very past Christmas memory /Updated and more mysterious file  .md

 ### Scene 14
 *The last object appears—a delicate, bloodstained piece of torn fabric.
 Everyone falls silent as they stare at it, recognizing it as a part of the young girl's dress.*

-**Mother:** (holding the fabric, her voice like ice) This was the dress she wore the night she was taken from me... taken from life. (pauses, looking each person in the eye) And each of you played a part.
+**DR Emily:** (holding the fabric, her voice like ice) This was the dress she wore the night she was taken from me... taken from life. (pauses, looking each person in the eye) And each of you played a part.

 **Priest:** (voice trembling) We failed her... all of us, didn’t we?